8a2ed/Fun-bot/README.md

 # Fun-bot
-Simple and easy image and fun bot with Discord.js v12
+Simple and easy image and fun bot with Discord.js v12 and discord-image-generation

 # Frist:
 Go to config.json file then change